-For Phase 4, DCS include the need for TFC caregivers in its Recruitment Estimator tool.
-Additionally, DCS now reports on total TFC caregiver licenses and bed capacity.
-To enhance this, DCS meets regularly with Mercy Care to share and analyze data on the utilization of TFC caregivers, bed capacity, and data relevant to the prior authorization and timeliness of placement of medically necessary TFC placements.
+Additionally, DCS now reports on total TFC caregiver licenses and bed capacity in its Recruitment Estimator tool.
+To enhance this, DCS meets regularly with CHP Mercy Care to share and analyze data on the utilization of TFC caregivers, bed capacity, and data relevant to the prior authorization and timeliness of placement of medically necessary TFC placements.